tcadi001/Flix/README.md

-# Flix
+# Movie Tracker
-Flix is an app that allows users to browse movies from the [The Movie Database API](http://docs.themoviedb.apiary.io/#).
+This app allows users to browse the latest movies in theaters.
+The content is automatically updated from [The Movie Database API](http://docs.themoviedb.apiary.io/#).

 Users can see a list of the most popular movies in theaters.
 Users can tap on a movie to view a trailer and description.